crispybacon/AppliedPatterns/README.md

-# AppliedPatterns
+# Applied Patterns
-This repository hosts source code for applied patterns I have developed
+This repository hosts source code for applied patterns I have developed.
+Currently this includes the Document Versioning pattern for Mongo Database.